Project Report

-In the 3 months (December, January, and February) since our last report, 256 children were seen and their nutrition status assessed in the GHP outreach clinics.
-During those clinics, 23 young children were treated for malnutrition through the therapeutic feeding program.
+In the 3 months of October, November, and December, 305 children were seen and their nutrition status assessed in the GHP outreach clinics.
+There were 28 visits of young children who were treated for malnutrition through the therapeutic feeding program.
 Immunizations and treatment for worms were also given to the children.
-In addition to the therapeutic feeding for malnourished children, 24 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration, plus the support needed for their children to stay in school.
+In addition to the therapeutic feeding for malnourished children, 27 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration as well as education support for the school-age children.

 Please send us your comments and suggestions.
 Tell us if there are aspects of the program for which you would like more detailed information.

-In the past 3 months (September, October, and November) since our last report, 282 children were seen and their nutrition status assessed in the GHP outreach clinics.
-During those clinics, 14 young children were treated for malnutrition through the therapeutic feeding program.
+In the 3 months of May, June, and July, 366 children were seen and their nutrition status assessed in the GHP outreach clinics.
+There were 21 visits of young children who were treated for malnutrition through the therapeutic feeding program.
 Immunizations and treatment for worms were also given to the children.
-In addition to the therapeutic feeding for malnourished children, 24 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration, plus the support needed for their children to stay in school.
+In addition to the therapeutic feeding for malnourished children, 27 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration as well as education support for the school-age children.

 Please send us your comments and suggestions.
 Tell us if there are aspects of the program for which you would like more detailed information.

-In the 3 months since our last report (June, July, and August), 283 children were seen and their nutrition status assessed in the GHP outreach clinics.
-During those clinics, 10 young children were treated for malnutrition through the therapeutic feeding program.
+In the 3 months of February, March, and April 330 children were seen and their nutrition status assessed in the GHP outreach clinics.
+There were 24 visits of young children who were treated for malnutrition through the therapeutic feeding program.
 Immunizations and treatment for worms were also given to the children.
-In addition to the therapeutic feeding for malnourished children, 24 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration, plus the support needed for their children to stay in school.
+In addition to the therapeutic feeding for malnourished children, 27 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration as well as education support for the school-age children.

 Please send us your comments and suggestions.
 Tell us if there are aspects of the program for which you would like more detailed information.